tpoisonooo/llama.onnx/README.md

 $ python3 convert-fp32-to-fp16.py ${FP32_PATH} ${FP16_PATH}
 ```

+## Quantization

+Mixed-precision kernel optimization is on the way.

+[Here](docs/quant-error-analysis.md) is the guidence using `GPTQ-for-llama --observe` to export quantization parameters.

 ## Notes
 1. Any `logits_processor` or `BeamSearch` not implemented, so the result would be not good
 2. I have compared the output values of `onnxruntime-cpu` and `torch-cuda`, and the maximum error is 0.002, not bad